 If you read my blog regularly, you’ll know that I am passionate about children’s education and the methods and approaches used.
 I am a big kid at heart, and love hands on learning.
-When I heard about EDF Energy’s #PrettyCurious campaign, I was keen to get involved.
+When I heard about EDF Energy’s Pretty Curious About STEM #PrettyCurious campaign, I was keen to get involved.

 EDF Energy have teamed up with Star Wars: The Last Jedi, which launched in UK cinemas on 14th December.
 This instalment of the Star Wars saga features two inspirational lead female characters – Rey and Rose.
 EDF Energy are hoping that together with Disney, these great female role models will be a force to inspire more girls into STEM based careers.
 (Science, Technology, Engineering and Maths).

-You may have already seen one of their “I’m pretty” adverts highlighting the EDF Energy – Star Wars collaboration…?
+You may have already seen one of their Pretty Curious About STEM “I’m pretty” adverts.
+They highlight the EDF Energy – Star Wars collaboration…?

-To help us get involved, EDF Energy kindly sent us a Little Bits Droid Inventors kit to tinker with and a VR headset to enjoy their new Virtual Reality video.
+To help us get involved in the Pretty Curious About STEM campaign, EDF Energy kindly sent us a Little Bits Droid Inventors kit to tinker with.
+We also received a VR headset to enjoy their new Virtual Reality video.

 Sydney is 5 and really enjoyed helping me assemble our droid.
 It took us a few hours to get R2-D2 assembled, but it was a brilliant team effort and Syd was beyond proud of the end result.